 Appointments, Boards, Committees and Memberships

-Dr. Frazer is a member of numerous societies including the American Society of Pharmacology and Experimental Therapeutics, the American College of Neuropsychopharmacology (of which he is the President-Elect), the International College of Neuropsychopharmacology (CINP), of which he is a Councillor, and the Editor-in-Chief of their official publication, International Journal of Neuropsychopharmacology and the Society of Neuroscience.
+Dr. Frazer is a member of numerous societies including the American Society of Pharmacology and Experimental Therapeutics, the American College of Neuropsychopharmacology (of which he is currently the President), the International College of Neuropsychopharmacology (CINP), of which he is a Councillor, and the Editor-in-Chief of their official publication, International Journal of Neuropsychopharmacology and the Society of Neuroscience.
 He is on the Scientific Advisory Board of the Brain and Behavior Research Foundation, which awards NARSAD grants.
 He has been awarded a Merit Award from NIH and has been a Career Scientist of the Department of Veterans Affairs.